jsmillie7/quick-portfolio/instrument_mgr.md

         self.analyst = None # string of who performed the maintenance self.number = None # each mainenance event is assigned a unique number.
 ```
-The heart of the instrument maintenance history record information is contained here.
-The dictionary was serialized and pickled to a .pkl file, which was loaded every time the program loaded, and saved when the user chose, and at program exit.
+The heart of the instrument maintenance history record information is contained in the instruments dictionary.
+It was serialized and pickled to a .pkl file, which was loaded each time the program opened, and saved when the user chose, and at program exit.
+Once this was complete, the other outlined requirements above could be accomplished.

+#### Step 2: Monthly Email Reminder
+With a solid data structure in hand, and the manual labor behind creating instances for each of the hundreds of pieces of equipment within the lab was complete, it was time to start automating some of the tasks that this software really aimed at simplifying.
+The first task I chose to tackle was simple: generate and send a monthly email reminder to a list of email addresses that contained all upcoming and overdue equipment items through a shared Outlook email account.
+With Outlook 2017 and Windows, this was a fairly straight-forward task.